 - If you have one, a babygro without feet – so we can photograph your newborn’s tiny toes.

 - If you can, trim your baby’s nails beforehand – it looks better for close-ups of tiny fingers and toes.

 WHAT IF IT RAINS ON THE DAY?

 This is the UK so I’m always prepared for the vagaries of our weather system.
-If it rains we’ll just go indoors for the session and keep an eye on what’s happening outside.
-If it stops, we can go out and carry on.
+If it’s only a light drizzle, that can actually be very atmospheric for the photographs – and umbrellas can be lots of fun with the photographs.
+If it rains hard, we’ll stay indoors and keep an eye on what’s happening outside – wen the weather eases up, we can go out and take some photographs outdoors.

 WHAT SHOULD I/WE WEAR?

 SHOULD I WEAR MAKEUP?

 The most important thing is that you’re comfortable.
 If you feel comfortable with makeup on, please go ahead.
 If you usually go without (like me!), that’s absolutely fine too.